 Accreditation organizations are intended to set policies, procedures and standards to protect the public.
-In general, RASA believes that accreditation is beneficial; however, sometimes it can impose guidelines that are difficult to meet, and can even set an industry backwards.
+In general, RASA believes that accreditation is beneficial; however, sometimes it can impose guidelines that are difficult to meet and can even set an industry backwards.
 Very few facilities require CAAHEP accreditation to practice.
 Facilities tend to be more interested in certification.
 We encourage you to investigate state laws and facility requirements.

-Check with your facility.
-If there are not specific requirements, you get the same great training for less than half the cost, and you are still eligible to sit for national certification through the American Board of Surgical Assistants for the the SA-C title.
+If there are not specific requirements, you get great training for less than half the cost, and you are still eligible to sit for national certification through the American Board of Surgical Assistants for the SA-C title.

 Where and when do I attain the clinical cases needed for this program?

 Will I be required to obtain multi-specialty surgical cases?

 I know I am required to have a surgeon sponsor me, but I work with 2 other surgeons.
 Can I count those cases too?